 Hiring a new employee can be a rigorous task.
 Simply finding the right candidates, narrowing them down and then choosing the best from the bunch isn’t enough.
 Understanding whether or not you have hired a person of high caliber is absolutely essential to the quality of your workforce.
 Here’s how to tell if your new hire is unmotivated and how to handle each situation ethically.

 1. Your new employee has a bad attitude

-Your new hire should be your bright new addition to the team, they shouldn’t be dragging their feet in the workplace this early in the game (or really ever in the game).
+Your new hire should be your bright new addition to the team; they shouldn’t be dragging their feet in the workplace this early in the game (or really, ever).

 Signs your new employee isn’t making efforts to be professional:

 - They show little care for personal hygiene

 - They produce hasty work that needs heavy editing

 - They don’t care to make meaningful connections with coworkers

 If you see your new employee doing any of these things, take a moment to talk with them.
 Immediate, corrective feedback is the best course.
 Explain to them the future the company sees for them, and that these goals can only be met if every employee is doing their part to be professional, punctual, courteous and clean.